tessel/audio-vs1053b/README.md

 &#x20;<a href="#api-audio-setOutput-output-callback-err-Set-the-output-to-either-lineOut-or-headPhones-Defaults-to-lineOut" name="api-audio-setOutput-output-callback-err-Set-the-output-to-either-lineOut-or-headPhones-Defaults-to-lineOut">#</a> audio<b>.setOutput</b> ( output, callback(err) )
  Set the output to either 'lineOut' or 'headPhones'.
 Defaults to 'lineOut'.

-&#x20;<a href="#api-audio-startRecording-profile-callback-err-Start-recording-sound-from-the-input-Receive-data-in-the-data-event-Callback-called-after-recording-initialized-not-stopped-quality-is-an-optional-argument-that-can-be-voice-wideband-voice-wideband-stereo-hifi-voice-or-stereo-music-Default-is-hifi-voice" name="api-audio-startRecording-profile-callback-err-Start-recording-sound-from-the-input-Receive-data-in-the-data-event-Callback-called-after-recording-initialized-not-stopped-quality-is-an-optional-argument-that-can-be-voice-wideband-voice-wideband-stereo-hifi-voice-or-stereo-music-Default-is-hifi-voice">#</a> audio<b>.startRecording</b> ( [profile] callback(err) ) <i>Start</i>&nbsp; recording sound from the input. (<i>Receive</i>&nbsp; data in the 'data' event) <i>Callback</i>&nbsp; called after recording initialized (<i>not</i>&nbsp; stopped ) .quality is an optional argument that can be 'voice', 'wideband-voice', 'wideband-stereo', 'hifi-voice', or 'stereo-music'.
+&#x20;<a href="#api-audio-startRecording-profile-callback-err-Start-recording-sound-from-the-input-Receive-data-in-the-data-event-Callback-called-after-recording-initialized-not-stopped-quality-is-an-optional-argument-that-can-be-voice-wideband-voice-wideband-stereo-hifi-voice-or-stereo-music-Default-is-hifi-voice" name="api-audio-startRecording-profile-callback-err-Start-recording-sound-from-the-input-Receive-data-in-the-data-event-Callback-called-after-recording-initialized-not-stopped-quality-is-an-optional-argument-that-can-be-voice-wideband-voice-wideband-stereo-hifi-voice-or-stereo-music-Default-is-hifi-voice">#</a> audio<b>.startRecording</b> ( [profile] callback(err) )
+Start recording sound from the input.
+(Receive data in the 'data' event) Callback called after recording initialized (not stopped ) .quality is an optional argument that can be 'voice', 'wideband-voice', 'wideband-stereo', 'hifi-voice', or 'stereo-music'.
 Default is 'hifi-voice'.

-&#x20;<a href="#api-audio-stopRecording-callback-err-Stop-recording-sound-note-that-may-receive-one-more-data-event-before-this-completes-when-the-buffer-is-flushed" name="api-audio-stopRecording-callback-err-Stop-recording-sound-note-that-may-receive-one-more-data-event-before-this-completes-when-the-buffer-is-flushed">#</a> audio<b>.stopRecording</b>( callback(err) ) <i>Stop</i>&nbsp; recording sound (<i>note</i>&nbsp; that may receive one more 'data' event before this completes when the buffer is flushed. )
+&#x20;<a href="#api-audio-stopRecording-callback-err-Stop-recording-sound-note-that-may-receive-one-more-data-event-before-this-completes-when-the-buffer-is-flushed" name="api-audio-stopRecording-callback-err-Stop-recording-sound-note-that-may-receive-one-more-data-event-before-this-completes-when-the-buffer-is-flushed">#</a> audio<b>.stopRecording</b>( callback(err) )
+Stop recording sound (note that may receive one more 'data' event before this completes when the buffer is flushed. )

 &#x20;<a href="#api-audio-play-audioBuff-callback-err-Play-a-buffer-If-no-buffer-is-passed-in-the-module-will-attempt-to-resume-a-buffer-that-was-paused" name="api-audio-play-audioBuff-callback-err-Play-a-buffer-If-no-buffer-is-passed-in-the-module-will-attempt-to-resume-a-buffer-that-was-paused">#</a> audio<b>.play</b> ( [audioBuff], callback(err) )
  Play a buffer.
 If no buffer is passed in, the module will attempt to resume a buffer that was paused.